Gr34sy/horizon-banking-app/README.md

 - [Node.js](https://nodejs.org/en)
 - [npm](https://www.npmjs.com/) (Node Package Manager)

-1.Download the code from repo
+1. Download the code from repo

-2.Install the project dependencies using npm/pnpm
+2. Install the project dependencies using npm/pnpm

-3.Set Up Environment Variables
+3. Set Up Environment Variables

 Create a new file named `.env` in the root of your project and add the following content: